 Judgement is easy.
 Empathy takes effortâbut itâs worth it.

 Because at the end of the day, we all just want to be seen, heard, and understood.
-And that starts with giving each other the space to be more than what meets the eye.
+Giving each other the space to be more than what is immediately apparent is the first step towards achieving this.

-Your Challenge: Be Less Judgey, Be More Curious
+Your Challenge: Be Less Judgemental, Be More Curious

 - See someone acting weird?
-Maybe theyâre having a bad day.
+Maybe theyâre having a terrible day.

 - Meet someone different from you?
 Ask questions.
 Be curious.